Reunirse/glean/doc/ScalaBasics.md

   This blank will be filled in with an argument to the function each time it is invoked.

 ##### Partially applied Functions

   scala> def sum(a :Int ,b :Int, c:Int) = a + b + c
   scala> sum(1, 2, 3)
   res1 : Int =6

   A partially applied function is an expression in which you don't supply all of the arguments needed by the function.
 Instead we supply some, or none of the arguments.
-To create a partially applied function expression involving sum, in which you supply none of the reqired arguments, you just place an underscore after sum.The resulting function can be stored in a variable .
+To create a partially applied function expression involving sum, in which you supply none of the required arguments, you just place an underscore after sum.The resulting function can be stored in a variable .

   scala>val a = sum _

-  Given this code, scala compiler instantiates a function value tht takes the three integer parameters missing from the partially applied function expression, sum _, and assign a referance of that new function to that variable a.
-When you apply three arguments to this new functoon value ,it will turn around and invoke sum , passing in those same three arguments.
+  Given this code, scala compiler instantiates a function value that takes the three integer parameters missing from the partially applied function expression, sum _, and assign a reference of that new function to that variable a.
+When you apply three arguments to this new function value ,it will turn around and invoke sum , passing in those same three arguments.

   scala> a(1, 2, 3)
   res2 : Int :6
   * The variable named a refers to a function value object.
-  * The function value is an instance of a class generateo automatically by the scala compiler from sum_, the partially applied function expression.
+  * The function value is an instance of a class generated automatically by the scala compiler from sum_, the partially applied function expression.
   * The class generated by the compiler has an apply method that takes three arguments.
   * Scala compiler translates the expression a(1,2,3) into an invocation of the function value's apply method , passing in three arguments 1,2 and 3.